thedavisproject/davis-model/docs/entityQuery.md

     },
     // The number of results to fetch
     take: number,
-    // The number of resutls to skip
+    // The number of results to skip
     skip: number
   }